 Authorities start an investigation into Collins’ death and preliminary reports lead to self-killing by strangulation.
 Anyway the final autopsy outcome has not been released yet.
-Aaron’s family were somehown puzzled at hearing the findings, claiming there was no indication he would commit suicide, according to his brother.
+Aaron’s family were somehow puzzled at hearing the findings, claiming there was no indication he would commit suicide, according to his brother.

 The Youtube video posted by Aaron Collins family had a stunning impact across the world.
 Family received messages from folks in the Netherlands, Portugal, Brazil and Russia.
-Many suggested Aaron’s website be moved to a more performant hosting server in order to handle the traffic boost.
+Many suggested Aaron’s website be moved to a more efficient hosting server in order to handle the traffic boost.